French Cuisine Foundation Level

 Lesson 24 – Sole Meunière

-Sole meunière is a classic French fish dish consisting of sole dipped in flour, then pan fried in butter and served with the resulting brown butter sauce, parsley and lemon.
-Meunière is both the sauce and the method of preparation.
-The word literally means "miller's wife".
+Sole Meunière is a classic French fish dish consisting of sole dipped in flour, then pan-fried in butter and served with the resulting brown butter sauce, parsley and lemon.
+It dates back to the reign of Louis XIV and is said to have been one of his preferred dishes.
+It is also known as the first meal Julia Child had when she came to France and one of her favourites.

 Another method of frying is introduced in this lesson with delicious crunchy fried King Prawns (Beignets de Gambas) and the Sauce Tartare from previous lessons.